wacncontent/CustomizeTool/output/articles/automation/automation-variables.md

-## Using a variable in a runbook
+## Using a variable in a runbook or DSC configuration

-Use the **Set-AutomationVariable** activity to set the value of an Automation variable in a runbook and the **Get-AutomationVariable** to retrieve it.
-You shouldn't use the **Set-AzureAutomationVariable** or  **Get-AzureAutomationVariable** cmdlets in a runbook since they are less efficient than the workflow activities.
+Use the **Set-AutomationVariable** activity to set the value of an Automation variable in a runbook or DSC configuration, and the **Get-AutomationVariable** to retrieve it.
+You shouldn't use the **Set-AzureAutomationVariable** or  **Get-AzureAutomationVariable** cmdlets in a runbook or DSC configuration since they are less efficient than the workflow activities.
 You also cannot retrieve the value of secure variables with **Get-AzureAutomationVariable**.
-The only way to create a new variable from within a runbook is to use the [New-AzureAutomationVariable](http://msdn.microsoft.com/zh-cn/library/dn913771.aspx)  cmdlet.
+The only way to create a new variable from within a runbook or DSC configuration is to use the [New-AzureAutomationVariable](http://msdn.microsoft.com/zh-cn/library/dn913771.aspx)  cmdlet.

 ### Textual runbook samples